-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2024 (CONTINUED)
+NATIONAL BANK OF THE KYRGYZ REPUBLIC NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2024 (CONTINUED) (In thousands of some)

 (i) Interest rate risk (continued)

 Average interest rates

 The table below displays average effective interest rates for interest bearing assets and liabilities as at 31 December 2024 and 2023.
 These interest rates are an estimation of the yields to maturity of these assets and liabilities.